LOADING ...

 He was always cold, but the of gold

-to hold him like a spell,
+seemed to hold him a spell,

-though he'd often say in his way
+though he'd say in his homely way

 Talk of your cold! through the parka's

-it stabbed a driven nail.
+it stabbed like a nail.

 'til sometimes we see.